-And since it’s your brain that runs your everything else, you need to let it breathe.
-If you tried to run an 800 meter sprint without breathing, you’d pass out.
-Where you would pass out depends on your personal level of physical fitness, but you’re definitely passing out.
+And since it’s your brain that runs your everything else, you need to let it breathe. if you tried to run an 800 meter sprint without breathing, you’d pass out.
+Where you would pass out depends on your personal level of physical fitness, but you’re passing out.
 You are physically incapable of running an 800 meter sprint without breathing.

-When you deprive your brain of breathing space, you’re going to develop anxiety, stress disorders, depression, I don’t even know what else, because there are 200 mental illnesses listed in the official psychiatric handbook, the Diagnostic and Statistical Manual of Mental Disorders (DSM-V)
+When you deprive your brain of breathing room, you’re going to develop anxiety, stress disorders, depression, I don’t even know what else, because there are 200 mental illnesses listed in the official psychiatric handbook, the Diagnostic and Statistical Manual of Mental Disorders (DSM-V)

 Boredom gives your brain the space it needs.
-If you unsubscribe from 20 of your mailing lists, that’s 20, 40, 60 fewer emails you have to read in a day.
+If you unsubscribed from 20 of your mailing lists, that’s 20, 40, 60 fewer emails you have to read in a day.
 That’s a little bit of space.

-If you delegate the care and feeding of the pets to the other people in your house who demanded that you have pets, that’s a little bit of space.
+If you delegate the care and feeding of the pets to the other people in your house demanded that you have pets, that’s a little bit of space.

 Since you’re in the kitchen making dinner anyway, make breakfast and lunch for the next day while you’re in there.
 That’s not only a little bit of space, it’s also a little bit more sleep.

 Go find a way to get bored.
 Watch a baseball game.
-Watch a kids’ soccer game.
+Watch a kids soccer game.
 Swim some laps.
 Hit the treadmill with no TV, no iPod, no phone.
 Hand wash your dishes instead of loading them in the dishwasher.
 Fold some laundry instead of asking your kids to do it.
 Sit on your front porch with a glass of sweet tea and watch the world go by.